Sleep Train a Baby? Don’t!

 We have to relearn what traditional people know, that babies grow best when they are in the arms of their caregivers.

 I feel very strongly that if you are going to have a baby, you need to figure out a way to be with the child during the first three years of life.
 Do you really want to send them to strangers during the sensitive time period when the foundations for their intelligence and sociality are being set?
 If you only want to have a baby (like having a car) and not be with the baby, maybe think twice about being a parent.
-And if you yourself were treated more like a possession than a person by your parents, get some healing before becoming a parent or you are likely to treat your child like an object too.

 Giving care to a baby is not a solo task.
 A baby should have multiple responsive caregivers (the same people over the early years), people whom the baby grows to trust.
-Ideally, you have a home with at least one parent and a grandparent or otherwise compassionate adult in the home that care for the baby.
+Ideally, you have a home with at least one parent and a grandparent or otherwise compassionate adult in the home who cares for the baby.
 The child needs to feel multiply supported—and so does the mom!
-When my Chinese colleagues have a baby, their parents visit for 6 months and then the parents-in-law visit for another six months—for at least the first year of the child’s life.
+When my Chinese colleagues have a baby, their parents visit for six months and then the parents-in-law visit for another six months—for at least the first year of the child’s life.
 This is a wise tradition.

-In traditional societies (nomadic foragers) where they breastfeed for around 4 years and cosleep throughout life, individuals are very independent.
+In traditional societies (nomadic foragers) where they breastfeed for around four years and cosleep throughout life, individuals are very independent.
 So, those practices are NOT making people dependent.
-There are a lot of things that go into a child’s confidence and independence--not meeting their built-in needs will make them less confident.
+There are a lot of things that go into a child’s confidence and independence—not meeting their built-in needs will make them less confident.
 And there are all sorts of ways parents can interfere in the child’s autonomy, for example, by trying to control the child’s actions.
 Remember your child is built to learn without your direction.
 If you keep guard on everything a child does, the child will never learn self-control and self-trust.
 Instead, the child will learn to need to be dependent all their life.
 It is better to put young children in safe environments, with compassionate older kids, and let them figure out things for themselves.

 What is the maximum age for co-sleeping (if you think there is one)?